Oklahoma Liquor Licensing Guide

 Tax Permits & Filing

-- Mixed Beverage Licensees: Must obtain Mixed Beverage Tax Permit from Oklahoma Tax Commission (separate application, ~$50–$100 fee)
+- Mixed Beverage Licensees: Must obtain Mixed Beverage Tax Permit from Oklahoma Tax Commission (~$50–$100 fee)

 - Sales Tax Permit: Required for all alcohol sales